avaibh/go-context/README.md

-# Learn how context work in Golang
+# Learn how context work in Go

 This demo show what happens when context gets timed out during http request.
 The learnings from this demo is only constrained to TCP/IP model.